DeNepo/welcome-to-js/just-enough-javascript/README.md

 - **trace**: the _trace_ button will log a trace of the program's execution to the console.
 You can use this to learn how to step through a program, and to see if your trace tables are correct.
-- **openIn JsTutorLive**: exercises without user interactions can be opened in JS Tutor, this website will show you what is happening in program memory with each step.
+- **openIn jsTutor**: exercises without user interactions can be opened in JS Tutor, this website will show you what is happening in program memory with each step.

 If you like to draw on code as you trace what's happening you can do that with